Wife of Andover runner struck by lightning recalls receiving devastating call

 "He got to be my birth coach," she says. "he got to help me with labor and delivery.
 He was so excited to see the kids.
 When each of them was born, he became a puddle."

-A GoFundMe page is established to help Ashley and her children as they try to cope with Thomas' death.
+page is established to help Ashley and her children as they try to cope with Thomas' death.

 A race that started with sunny skies ended in tragedy when 33-year-old Thomas Stanley died while competing in the FlatRock 50k at Elk City State Park Saturday.